fhur/xql/packages/docs/docs/300-security/query-middlewares.md

 ## Adding a middleware

-You can add a middleware to the query engine as follows:
+You can add a middleware to the `QueryEngine` as follows:

 ```ts
 import { DB } from './generated';